 HealthBridge Vietnam (HBV) focuses on making urban neighbourhoods more livable and conducive to healthy lifestyles.
 Its three main areas of work are:

-Access to Healthy Transportation – Motorcycle use has rapidly become the main mode of transportation in Hanoi and the most common way to take primary school children to and from school.
+Access to Healthy Transportation – Motorcycle use has rapidly become the main mode of transportation in Vietnam and is now the most common way to take primary school children to and from school.
 HBV, with local partners in Hanoi, is working to develop safe routes with the goal that more children will be walking to school on a regular basis.
+In addition, HBV is working with the Hoi An City government to develop an active transportation master plan that will support and encourage local residents to walk and cycle throughout the city.
+Finally, HBV is working with the Ho Chi Minh City government and partners on a project to increase pedestrian safety in the city.

 Preserving Local Public Markets – As a result of increasing modernization, the number of local public markets in Hanoi has been steadily decreasing.
 They are being replaced by supermarkets, shopping malls and commercial centres, resulting in decreased access to fresh fruits and vegetables throughout the city, especially for the urban poor.
 HBV’s activities including raising awareness among decision-makers about the important role that fresh markets play in the health and economy of the city.
 Research, campaigns and workshops are being organized to create the support necessary to protect and preserve the local public markets.